-Decolonisation has in recent years become increasingly popular in academic discourses, as well as in everyday parlance.
+The concept of decolonisation has in recent years become increasingly popular in academic discourses, as well as in everyday parlance.
 While the multi-disciplinary integration of a decolonial theoretical perspective gives the impression that the reach of decolonisation has been extensive, in our experience it is often limited to philosophical discussion or lip service without its embodied praxis.
 In fact, the centrality of the decolonisation discourse often disguises the lack of substantive changes in attitudes, norms and structures that such a discourse should have produced.
 We believe that a genuine pursuit of decolonisation needs to recognise this paradox and reverse the underlying structural and normative factors that currently sustain it.

 The project of Decolonial Subversions:

-- Just as different types of knowledge are best expressed through different formats, texts also come in different styles.
+- Just as varying types of knowledge are best expressed through different formats, texts also come in different styles.
 Contrary to the usually linear style that requires authors to present their arguments in terms of ‘data’, ‘results’ or ‘analysis’, we invite contributors to select modes of argumentation and presentation that are expressive of their own cultural domains and modes of developing and presenting knowledge.

 - It is evident that translation is a complex endeavour that requires profound familiarity not only with the languages in question, but also with their cultural and metaphysical contexts.
 As such, we understand translation to be a crucial, creative endeavour that needs to be recognised as such.
 Whenever authors are not themselves deeply acquainted or comfortable with English, we facilitate collaborations with skilled translators to produce an English version.
-We duly appreciate and recognise translators not only for their mastery over different languages, but also for their creative act of gracefully bridging different cosmological and socio-cultural realms through the process of translation
+We duly appreciate and recognise translators not only for their mastery over different languages, but also for their creative act of gracefully bridging different cosmological and sociocultural realms through the process of translation.

 - Moreover, by publishing contributions in languages other than English, along with their English version, we want to confront readers, who often take for granted that English is the lingua franca of knowledge production, with the experience of being exposed to materials at times incomprehensible to them.
-This is an attempt to counterbalance the epistemic dislocation that non-Anglophone speakers are constantly subjected to when engaging with a primarily English-oriented knowledge-system.
+This is an attempt to counterbalance the epistemic dislocation that non-Anglophone speakers are constantly subjected to when engaging with a primarily English-oriented knowledge system.

 - We particularly insist that contributors resort to and engage deeply with indigenous writers and thinkers outside of western Europe, North America and other industrialised societies (the so-called ‘Global North’) and pay as much attention to female voices as they do to male voices.
 This is pivotal to overcoming the protraction of a predominantly Western male authority in what is considered legitimate knowledge.

-- We encourage this structurally through our novel peer-review process.
-While peer-review is crucial to the process of learning and cross-cultural dialogue, we maintain that it needs to change drastically in order to account for the on-going biases and self-interested motivations that often direct it.
-While standard scholarly review-processes are anonymous, we acknowledge that at times anonymity can lead to an abuse of power and the preservation of western paradigms.
-Moreover, it is well-known that in highly specialised disciplines the omission of authors’ credentials does not guarantee their anonymity.
+- We encourage this structurally through our novel peer review process.
+While peer review is crucial to the process of learning and cross-cultural dialogue, we maintain that it needs to change drastically in order to account for the ongoing biases and self-interested motivations that often direct it.
+While standard scholarly review processes are anonymous, we acknowledge that at times anonymity can lead to an abuse of power and the preservation of western paradigms.
+Moreover, it is well known that in highly specialised disciplines the omission of authors’ credentials does not guarantee their anonymity.
 Moreover, we hold that a reflexive mode of knowledge production that is transparent about the epistemological locus of the author makes it often infeasible and perhaps counterproductive to anonymise one’s work, since it is this very identity that shapes the research process and the author’s perspective on the world.